JANKEE92PL/Custom-Font-Jankee/index.md

 You can use the [editor on GitHub](https://github.com/JANKEE92PL/Custom-Font-Jankee/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Font

 ```Handwritten, adapted to height and width using Calligraphy Tools.
 Typography is very interesting Topic and in this Repo
 I would like to show you how easy you can create your Own Font using externel Services.
 ```

 > For internal using only
->

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## Jankee Font